T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Transformer SHRED

 \section{Transformer SHRED}

-Informed by advancemes in deep learning, we modify the SHRED architecture by replacing the recurrent encoder with a transformer.
+Informed by advances in deep learning, we modified the SHRED architecture by replacing the recurrent encoder with a transformer.
 We also study the impact of replacing the shallow decoder with a convolutional decoder.